6-week advanced picture book course with Clare Helen Welsh

 Introductions followed by one-hour industry Q&A with an agent.

-Types of Picture Books and the Controlling Idea, plus workshopping of three texts.
+Types of Picture Books and the Controlling Idea, plus workshopping of texts.

-Characters and character arcs, plus workshopping of three texts.
+Characters and character arcs, plus workshopping of texts.

-Viewpoint, voice, and style, plus workshopping of three texts.
+Viewpoint, voice, and style, plus workshopping of texts.

 Break in the course for agent to read and prepare feedback and for writers to finish their manuscripts.